segmentio/segment-docs/src/connections/sources/catalog/libraries/server/php/quickstart.md

 ---

-This tutorial gets you started sending data from your website to Segment and any of our destinations, using Segment's PHP library.
-As soon as you're set up you can turn on new destinations with the flip of a switch!
+This tutorial gets you started sending data from your website to Segment destinations, using Segment's PHP library.
+As soon as you're set up you can turn on new destinations with the flip of a switch.

-If you want to dive deeper at any point, check out the [PHP reference](/docs/connections/sources/catalog/libraries/server/php).
+If you want to dive deeper at any point, check out the [PHP reference](/docs/connections/sources/catalog/libraries/server/php) documentation.

 ## Step 1: Create a Source in the Segment app

 Before you begin, you need a Workspace (which is a container that holds all of the sources and destinations which are billed together for an organization).
-If you already created one, great!
-If not, you can sign up for a free Segment account and create one.
+You can use an existing workspace or you can sign up for a free Segment account and create one.

 Next, create a PHP source from your Workspace: